wanxinjin/wanxinjin.github.io/_pages/about.md

 - **seamlessly interact with individual users**, by understanding human intent, assisting with human decision- making, achieving personalized intelligence through  interaction with each user, and

-- **dexterously manipulating objects**, by finding effective physical representations for efficient control and planning, touching and affecting objects in a safe and skillful way.
+- **dexterously manipulating objects**, by finding effective physical representations for efficient control and planning, touching and affecting objects in a safe and controlled way.

 Our solutions to interactive intelligence combines  theoretical understanding of  fundamentals with empirical learning from readily accessible data.
 Our approaches are positioned at the intersection of control, optimization (model-based) and machine learning (data-driven), leveraging the complementary benefits of both.